Blog

 Focus on DEI efforts

 Diversity, equity, and inclusion (DEI) are at the heart of many company initiatives, so creating a diverse talent pool is recommended.
-This is what 50% of recruiters are prioritizing post-pandemic.
+According to Lever, his is what 50% of recruiters are prioritizing post-pandemic.

 It’s easier to determine diversity ratios using automated tools like Fetcher, which uses machine learning and human insights to ensure candidates from underrepresented and diverse backgrounds get in front of hiring teams.
 Plus, it provides updated, enriched candidate profiles, so you don’t have to waste hours hunting down personal email addresses.